 Ironically, not getting enough exercise can make you feel tired, says Dr. Powell.
 Regular exercise will boost your energy as well as your mood and fitness level.

 If healthy changes in diet, sleep and exercise don’t improve fatigue after a couple of months, she often recommends:

 - B complex vitamins — these help our bodies make energy, especially in times of stress

 - Coenzyme Q10 — this cofactor, which helps enzymes produce energy in our cells, is often blocked by statins (common heart disease drugs)

-In addition, “acupuncture can be huge for fatigue, sleep, pain and hot flashes,” says Dr. Edwards.
+In addition, “acupuncture can be helpful for fatigue, sleep, pain and hot flashes,” says Dr. Powell.